Abraham's sacrifice

 The only source that advocates sin is Satan.
 Abraham misinterpreted when he thought that the dream was from God.

 However, because Abraham was a righteous believer, God rewarded Abraham by saving him from committing this horrendous crime: "We thus reward the good-doers".
 God intervened and saved Abraham from falling for Satan's trick.
 God intervened when Abraham failed to correctly interpret the source of the dream.
-This is indicated from God's words to Abraham "you have believed the vision!"
-God intervened and saved Abraham from committing a great slaughter (37:107) and a great sin (4:93).
+This is indicated from God's words to Abraham "You have believed the vision!"
+God intervened and saved Abraham from committing a grave slaughter (37:107) and a great sin (4:93).

 From the above analysis, we can see that the traditional Islamic interpretation of this event, claiming that God commanded Abraham to kill his son Ishmael so as to test him, is a violation of Quranic truth.